Natalie Dower: Exhibitions

 Dower's first solo show was at the Concourse Gallery at the Polytechnic of Central London (1979).
 This was followed by individual shows at: Air Gallery (1983); Gummesons Konstgalleri, Stockholm (1986); Transformations (1987), Transformations 2 (1990), The Secret Life of the Grid (1992) and Out of the Arc at Curwen Gallery (1995).
-Her most recent solo show is 'Reflections', at the Eagle Gallery in London, in December 2015.
+Her lasdt solo show was 'Reflections', at the Eagle Gallery in London, in December 2015.

-She has also been included in several important group exhibitions including the Hayward Annual (in 1982) and the Countervail exhibitions in 1992 and 1993.
-More recent group exhibitions have included Réalités Nouvelles, Paris (2012), Panel Paintings: Eagle Gallery, London (2013), Austin/Desmond Fine Art, London (September 2014), and Chance and Order at the Eagle Gallery, London, in December 2014.
+She was also included in several important group exhibitions including the Hayward Annual (in 1982) and the Countervail exhibitions in 1992 and 1993.
+More recent group exhibitions included Réalités Nouvelles, Paris (2012), Panel Paintings: Eagle Gallery, London (2013), Austin/Desmond Fine Art, London (September 2014), and Chance and Order at the Eagle Gallery, London, in December 2014.

 Dower's work is in public and private collections around the world, including the Arts Council of Great Britain, the Government Art Collection, London and Mondriaanhuis Amersfoort, the Netherlands.